Eyened/rtnls_vascx_models/README.md

 1. Create a conda or virtualenv virtual environment, or otherwise ensure a clean environment.

 2. Install the [rtnls_inference package](https://github.com/Eyened/retinalysis-inference).

-3. Download the vascx models and place them in the folder pointed by `$RTNLS_MODEL_RELEASES`.

 ### Usage